Emmy-github-webdev/o_portf_r_on_r/README.md

 > Partials
 - They are particularly useful for reusing the same markup between different views, layouts, and even other partials.
 It is identified by underscore.
 Example _filename

+> View helpers are similar to partials.
+While view helpers are written in Ruby and located in helper folder, partials are written in html and located in view folder

 > Deployment instructions